TI-Toolkit/tokens-wiki/tokens/Horiz.md

 <tt><kbd><b>mode</b></kbd></tt>, `Horiz`
 <hr>

-`Horiz` is usually at the beginning of a program.
-It is used at the beginning to ensure that the screen mode is `Horiz`, for programs such as Hangman that want to use [Input](/input) but also have the graph screen shown.
+<tt>Horiz</tt> is usually at the beginning of a program.
+It is used at the beginning to ensure that the screen mode is <tt>Horiz</tt>, for programs such as Hangman that want to use <tt><a href="/input">Input</a></tt> but also have the graph screen shown.
 Note that if you use pixels, the y-coordinate can be no larger than 30, since that is the maximum pixel's range.

 ```ti-basic
 :Horiz